omercankoc/swift-handbook/Sources/AutomaticReferenceCounting.md

 After deleting the strong reference the memory was cleared.

 ## Memory Leak
-Memory that is never delete and is no longer referenced by the application.
-Memory leaks in the application can be detected by the "Leaks" test in the menu that will be opened via the Product -> Profiles option.
+Memory that is allocated at some point but is never released and is no longer referenced by your application is called a "Memory Leak".

-- Problem
+- Issue
 ```swift
 class Child {
     var name: String